kintone-workshops/host-react-app-database/docs/Workshop_Steps.md

 ## H. Let's start coding!

 For this workshop, we will building of a previous workshop: [React-x-REST-API-Workshop](https://github.com/kintone-workshops/React-x-REST-API-Workshop), where we created a backend to post user's country, state, and city to Kintone.
-For a full walkthrough on the code, check our [YouTube Tutorial](https://www.youtube.com/watch?v=eibOMNYzyIM).
+* For a full walkthrough on the code, check our [YouTube Tutorial](https://youtu.be/eibOMNYzyIM).

-Our goal is to host our React App for free, and we'll be modifying the code for two different services: [Netlify](https://www.netlify.com) and [Vercel](https://vercel.com).
+Our goal is to host our React App for free!
+We will be modifying the code for two different services: [Netlify](https://www.netlify.com) and [Vercel](https://vercel.com).
 Both are popular development platforms, with free tiers that allow web developers to host their applications on the web.

 We'll have to modify the backend code of our React App to run as a serverless function on each platform.
 The ExpressJS backend code will run in the background on our web server, waiting for our React front end to request data, which will then tell the backend to `GET` or `POST` data to our Kintone database, just like in the previous workshop.

 ### Create two new folders to work in, and copy the backend code to them

 In the root of the project folder, create two folders: `api`, abd `netlify`.
 The `api` folder will be for Vercel, and the `netlify` folder for Netlify.
 Then, within the `netlify` folder create another folder called `functions`.

 Then, copy the contents of the `backend` folder, including `node_modules`, `package.json`, and `package-lock.json` into the `netlify/functions/` folder.
 We will handle the Vercel deployment in the `api` folder later.

 In the `netlify/functions/` folder, rename `server.js` to `api.js`.